Focus Your Copy to Your Audience

 Now that you know you need good content, do you have time to write?
 Or maybe writing doesn’t come easily to you.
 Many people find it’s a challenge to write about themselves or even their businesses.

 That’s where professional copywriting comes in.
 Don’t struggle with writer’s block or a reluctance to “brag.”
 Just like you hired a website developer, you can hire a writer to get the content on your site.
 Be prepared to provide information, whether it’s in a few phone calls or “data dumps” in emails.
 It will be worth the effort and cost.
 A professional writer like myself thrives on this kind of stuff!

-You can find writers on LinkedIn, a free social media tool for businesses and professionals.
+You can find writers everywhere on social media.
+Many are active on LinkedIn.
 It’s free to join, and you can hold off on preparing your profile while you search for a writer to tell the world about you and your business.